ipspace/netlab/README.md

 : Using Ansible fact gathering collect device neighbor data (usually LLDP neighbors) and displays them.
 Use YAML Ansible output callback for maximum readability.

 **connect.sh**
-: SSH to a network using device names, management network IP addresses (**ansible_host**) and username/passwords from Ansible inventory.
+: SSH to a network using device names, management network IP addresses (**ansible_host**), SSH port, and username/passwords from Ansible inventory.
 Ideal when you use centralized Vagrant environments and want to connect to the devices while being in playbook development directory.

 ## Libvirt-specific tools